aleksha/data-analysis-tutorial/session-7/README.md

-# Regression problem
+#  Fourier transformation
-    * Some theory
+  * Example with shape detection
-    * Least square and Maximum Likelihood methods
+  * Example with voice recognition
-    * Using TMVA to solve regression problem (kNN, BTD, NN).
+  * Why Fourier transform is needed in physics

-## Theory
+  * Using __scipy__ for FFT